 Click here to edit text

-Finding and talking to other homeowners who are like minded as you, and who would support your issue.
+Finding and talking to other homeowners who are like minded as you, and who would support your issue or a community issue.

 Call on supporting homeowners and schedule a morning coffee and donuts or an early evening cocktail group gathering.

 Meeting day should be a reintroduction and a strategy event on canvassing your community for petition support.
 Do not make it personal, you want to clarify the changes will benefit the whole community, not just yourself.